ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer. To see other pages, use the menu.

 Zeolite exposure.
 Exposure to a type of mineral called zeolite may cause mesothelioma.

 Genetics.
-Sometimes, mesothelioma can be inherited (passed from parent to child within a family).
-Usually, it is due to a mutation (change) on a gene called BAP1.
+About 1% of people with mesothelioma have inherited mesothelioma, meaning the risk of developing the disease was passed from parent to child within a family.
+Usually, it is due to a mutation or change in a gene called BAP1.

 Even though some people with mesothelioma have no known risk factors, many people who develop mesothelioma have been exposed to asbestos.
 Therefore, it is important to always wear protective gear and follow safety precautions when working with asbestos.